Zylk-dev/todo-list_bash/README.md

 To-Do List Bash Script 📝
 Welcome to the To-Do List Bash Script!
 This script will help you keep track of your tasks while also providing a chuckle or two.
+I've included some ascii art.
 Because why take life too seriously? 😄

 Features
 📋 Add Tasks: Easily add tasks to your to-do list.
 Just type away and let the magic happen!